 We honor PLAY as the most meaningful learning experience in a child's life.
 Years of research about how young children learn document the many benefits of play for children's intellectual, social, emotional, physical and language development.
-Children them.
+Children play in many ways - exploring, experimenting, manipulating, collaborating, or discovering alone.
+Children are active learners - they use all their senses to make discoveries, gather information, and learn new things about the world.

+Children are instigators of their own learning, they choose their own direction and let their natural inquisitiveness guide them.
 Teachers present the learning environment that supports, inspires and extends their learning.
 To facilitate a rich play experience, teachers carefully plan and present a wide variety of interesting materials, activities and conversations to deepen children's understanding of the world, and build their skills and knowledge.